MakeSchool-Tutorials/Make-Cookies/P06-Building-The-End-Game/content.md

 # Onward?

 ![Alice in Wonderland](assets/alice.jpeg "Alice in Wonderland")
-“Would you tell me, please, which way I ought to go from here?'
+“Would you tell me, please, which way I ought to go from here?"
 "That depends a good deal on where you want to get to," said the Cat.
 "I don't much care where -" said Alice.
 "Then it doesn't matter which way you go," said the Cat.